nic-dgl103-f24-cvs1/project-carsynhartling/README.md

 - Heading 2: "What We Do"
 - Paragraph: "At Big Brisket Barbecue, we believe that great barbecue brisket starts with great ingredients.
 That's why we source only the best quality meats, locally whenever possible, and use fresh, natural ingredients in our rubs, sauces and sides.
 We also believe in the power of slow-smoking over real wood, which gives our meats their signature flavor and tenderness"
-- 4 Product Cards: _Photo of Food_ w/ labels
+- 4 Product Cards: _Same as Home Blog_

 5. Contact